Retailed/wikimedia-namespace-module/report.md

 In this part the implementation of previously mentioned steps will be explained.
 Additionally I'll provide names of some of the functions connected to these steps.

+These steps were implemented with the idea that all of them can be used separately, maybe in different work sessions.
+However, the overall order _should not_ be changed, as most of the functions don't check whether used fields exist in the database or not.

+The decision to store information in the database was made because Sqlite is built-in library for Python, so it doesn't make you install anything, and storing things in database is a good way to save information and avoid parsing at the same time.

+Moreover, commentaries are provided to each function to help understand the code and to make further usage and/or modification of the program easier.

 ##### _Step 1 – fetching the sourcecode_

 Working on the first task had to be divided into 2 substeps, because of the way Wikimedia API is made.